FarooqAbbas/emrp2018_Moers_Trashbins/README.md

 and a function
 * insertTTNGateway
 ## The Core
-The idea is to measure the level after 15 minutes
+The idea is to measure the level of garbage after 15 minutes
 The bin carrying capacity level is 100
 The growth rate for accumulation of garbage is set to 0.25